 Jeans are the most sought-after modern clothing for youths in India.
-The market for jeans has hugely expanded and today you can find Indian as well as international brands for jeans.
+This entire market has hugely expanded and today you can find Indian, as well as international brands, are associated.

-While there is already a huge demand for jeans in India, Patanjali has come up with its own Indianised version of jeans.
+While there is already a huge demand for it in India, Patanjali has come up with its own swadeshi version of jeans.
 The question however remains –

 Will the youth of India (the majority of which is hooked to western outfits) accept Baba Ramdev’s swadeshi jeans?

-Some of the major jeans brands in the Indian market today are as follows:
+Some of the major brands in the Indian market today are as follows:

 - Pepe Jeans London

 Considering the popularity of these brands among the youth, Patanjali might need some time to catch up with these brands.
 However, there are some factors that make Patanjali swadeshi jeans different from other brands.